 One of the newest activities available at the church is Molesey Model Railway Society.
 Welcoming complete beginners as well as old hands, they meet every Sunday afternoon.

 Methodist Friends meet on the third Tuesday of each month at 8pm in Room 1 of the Church Halls at East Molesey Methodist Church.
 We enjoy listening to speakers on a variety of topics and trying new skills.
 Perhaps most of all though it’s good to meet people and share friendships.

 In between the evening meetings we get together at local cafes at 11am on Tuesdays once a month.

 During the winter months we prefer to meet locally for lunch or coffee.
 Similarly during the school summer holidays we arrange weekly coffee evenings in member’s homes.

 Everyone is very welcome, so look through the programme and if something interests you please come along.
 We are a small friendly bunch and would love to see you.

-Please refer to the 'Events' section for details of our meetings for the next few months or view our poster.
+Please refer to the 'Events' section for details of our meetings for the next few months.

 For further details, please email: firstname.lastname@example.org.

 from strength to strength.
 It is open to children aged from 5 to 9